berkmancenter/lumendatabase/README.md

 If you seeded your database with an older version of `seeds.rb`, your username may use chillingeffects.org rather than lumendatabase.org.

-#### Running Tests
+### Running Tests

-    $ rspec
+Many of the tests require all of the services that make up the Lumen stack to be running.
+For that reason, the easiest way to run tests is in a docker-compose environment:

-The integration tests are quite slow; for some development purposes you may find it more convenient to `bundle exec rspec spec/ --exclude-pattern="spec/integration/*"`.
+    $ docker-compose -f docker-compose.test.yml up

-If `elasticsearch` isn't on your $PATH, set `ENV['TEST_ES_CLUSTER_COMMAND']=/path/to/elasticsearch`, and make sure permissions are set correctly for your test suite to run it.
+    $ docker-compose exec -e RAILS_ENV=test website bash -c "bundle install && rake db:drop db:create db:migrate && rspec"

-If you're running a subset of tests that you know don't require Elasticsearch, you can run them without setting it up via `TEST_WITH_ELASTICSEARCH=0 rspec path/to/tests`.
+The integration tests are quite slow; for some development purposes you may find it more convenient to `...rspec spec/ --exclude-pattern="spec/integration/*"`.

-#### Parallelizing Tests
+### Parallelizing Tests
 You can speed up tests by running them in parallel:
     $ rake parallel:spec